-We completed our fair value allocation in 2013.
-We allocated approximately \$77.5 million consisting of land (\$13.0 million), building and site improvements (\$60.8 million), and furniture and fixtures (\$3.7 million).
+We recorded approximately \$77.5 million consisting of land (\$13.0 million), building and site improvements (\$60.8 million), and furniture and fixtures (\$3.7 million).
 We recorded approximately \$5.4 million of fair value adjustment related to the above market debt assumed based on the terms of comparable debt and other market factors.
 We have not recorded goodwill in connection with this transaction.